MRKrog/autovalidation-backend/README.md

 ## 📡 API Endpoints

 ### POST `/api/valuation`
-Main endpoint that processes a VIN and returns comprehensive valuation using Claude AI.
+Main endpoint that processes a VIN and returns comprehensive valuation using AI (Claude or Grok).

 **Request:**
 ```json